-This post relates to notes I’ve found myself giving to writers and it’s along the lines of my Pimp Your Premise post last month.
-The theme is the same: You’ve done all this work, created this thing, so why not get the most out of it?
+This post relates to notes I’ve found myself giving to writers about juicing emotion from their story premise.
+The theme is the same: You’ve done all this work, created this thing, so why not make it truly emotional fiction?

 The note that originally elicited this response was a scene with high emotional potential that, for some reason, didn’t live up to its potential.
 Rather than becoming a sensitive life wire of emotion, the character drifted through, basically, the climax of the story with all of the interiority and sensitivity of a crash test dummy.
 (For all those who are new to my story theory rhetoric, I define interiority as having access to your character’s thoughts, feelings, and reactions.
 This is possible to accomplish in either first or third person.)
-The emotions were definitely possible in this intense scene, but the writer wasn’t going there.
+There was the potential for emotional fiction in this intense scene, but the writer wasn’t going there.

 If you yourself are unwilling to GO THERE, your reader’s potential to suffer, triumph, and understand diminishes.
 I’m constantly impressed by how many manuscripts scratch the surface in precisely those moments when they should be plunging in.
 Interiority flourishes during a boring classroom scene but is oddly silent when it’s time to visit Dad in the hospice, for example.
 Or we spend a lot of time on happy emotions but completely sidestep anything negative.
 (Reverse this dynamic for a dystopian manuscript!)